techidaily/site-win11-tips/source/_posts/crucial-mistakes-to-sidestep-on-your-first-day-with-windows-11.md

  Moreover, PCs that do not meet Windows 11 minimum hardware requirements will not receive updates from Microsoft.
 In other words, running Windows 11 on unsupported hardware will leave your PC more vulnerable to threats.

  If your PC is too old, try upgrading its hardware or buying a new one to get the whole experience of Windows 11\.
-But if you want to install it on unsupported hardware just for fun, we have a detailed guide on[installing Windows 11 on unsupported hardware](https://www.makeuseof.com/bypass-windows-11-minimum-installation-requirements/) .
+But if you want to install it on unsupported hardware just for fun, we have a detailed guide on [installing Windows 11 on unsupported hardware](https://www.makeuseof.com/bypass-windows-11-minimum-installation-requirements/) .

 ## 8\.
 Avoid Updating Windows 11 Using an Unstable Internet Connection